zhongluu/luluNAV/Readme.md

 ## TCINS for tight couple navigation
 Eigen lib is used in abstract INS class \
 nested ekf class in the TCINS class for the kalman filter \
-changing the tight couple navigation inital configuration in '/config/insconfig.txt' with key-value pair
+changing the tight couple navigation inital configuration in "[*./config/insEXconfig.txt*](./config/insEXconfig.txt) with key-value pair for real time experiment and "[*./config/insSIMconfigB.txt*](./config/insSIMconfigB.txt)" for post disposal.

 # TODO LIST:
 ## 1 Factory - product pattern for TCINS